13 Ripoffs at the Dollar Store You Need to Avoid

 Medicine and vitamins

-That $1 pair of pliers isn’t going to hold up well.
-If you’re an avid DIYer, avoid buying tools at the dollar store as they are often cheaply made which means they will break or, even worse, may result in injuries.
-These are the 5 fantastic tools all DIYers should own.
+That $1 pair of pliers isn't going to hold up well.
+If you're an avid DIYer, avoid buying tools at the dollar store as they are often cheaply made which means they will break or, even worse, may result in injuries.
+Just don't say these things while you're DIY-ing.

 While most baby food sold at the dollar store is just fine, just skip it.
-Some may be expired, and it’s generally not much cheaper than the baby food sold at well-known retailers.
-No pantry?
-No problem!
-Here are 11 no-pantry solutions for those on a budget.
+Some may be expired, and it's generally not much cheaper than the baby food sold at well-known retailers.
+But, you can—and should—buy fruit from the dollar store.
+Here's why.

 Toys sold at the dollar store often break easily and may contain hazardous materials.
 Plus, the flimsy design may mean broken pieces which could easily be swallowed.
 Don't take the chance.
 Don't fall for these sneaky ways stores trick you into spending more.

-If you’re buying batteries in bulk, you won’t get the best deal if you buy them from the dollar store.
+If you're buying batteries in bulk, you won't get the best deal if you buy them from the dollar store.
 Instead, you can find better deals on large quantities of name-brand batteries at larger retailers.
-This is the proper way to dispose of old batteries.
+Here's more on why you shouldn't buy batteries from the dollar store.

 Pet food and toys